France–Russia relations: Growth of ties 1871–1900

 In August 1891, France and Russia signed a "consultative pact" where both nations agreed to consult each other if another power were to threaten the peace of Europe.
 Negotiations were increasingly successful, and in early 1894 France and Russia agreed to the Franco-Russian Alliance, a military pledge to join in war if Germany attacked either of them.
 The alliance was intended to deter Germany from going to war by presenting it with the threat of a two-front war; neither France or Russia could hope to defeat Germany on its own, but their combined power might do so.
 France had finally escaped its diplomatic isolation.
 The alliance was secret until 1897, when the French government realised that secrecy was defeating its deterrent value.
 After France was humiliated by Britain in the Fashoda Incident of 1898, the French wanted the alliance to become an anti-British alliance.

+During the Transvaal War, The foreigner ministry Count N. V. Muraviev attempted to persuade Germany to join a coordinated propose Franco-Russian "Continental System" alliance.
+Although France and Russia hoped to pull Germany into a cohesive anti-British front, Germany was unwilling to fully commit.
+It preferred maintaining independent diplomatic autonomy and avoiding direct confrontation with Britain during the South African conflict.